regis-leray/sbt-docker-image/README.md

 An image that have already been built can be pushed with the `dockerImg:push` task.

-By default `dockerImage:push` will push your docker image tags define by the `dockerBuildTags` property but you can still override
+By default `dockerImg:push` will push your docker image tags define by the `tagNames` property but you can still override

-`dockerBuildTags` key is used to determine which image names to push
+`tagNames` key is used to determine which image names to push

 ```scala
 // Example if you need to override keys